 Horses that perform well in this race often go on to compete in the 2,000 Guineas with the most recent winner of both races being Rodrigo de Triano in 1991 and 1992.

 There are three jockeys that hold the record for most wins, with Danny Maher, Sir Gordon Richards and Lester Piggott all winning the race six times.
 Leading trainer, Aiden O’Brien, has also managed to notch up six wins in the race.

 The Autumn Double

-The Autumn Double compromises of the Cambridgeshire Stakes and the Cesarewitch Handicap, two of the biggest races that occur at Newmarket each year.
+The Autumn Double compromises of the Cambridgeshire Handicap and the Cesarewitch Handicap, two of the biggest races that occur at Newmarket each year.
 Both races were established in 1839 and they are both handicaps.
 Here’s how the two races compare:

 Cambridgeshire & Cesarewitch Comparison